Kotlin/kotlin-by-example/examples/05_Collections/01_List.md

 </div>

-1. Creates a MutableList.
+1. Creates a `MutableList`.
 2. Creates a read-only view of the list.
-3. Adds a new item to the MutableList.
+3. Adds a new item to the `MutableList`.
-4. A function that returns an immutable List.
+4. A function that returns an immutable `List`.
-5. Updates the MutableList.
+5. Updates the `MutableList`.
 All related read-only views are updated as well since they point to the same object.
 6. Retrieves the size of the read-only list.
 7. Iterates the list and prints its elements.
 8. Attempting to write to the read-only view causes a compilation error.